Mainframe Tape Details:

 Least we leave you with the impression these are the only tape formats, they are certainly not; there are many other kinds of logical recording formats.
 However, the description above about Physical recording issues does pertain to all tapes.

-Many tapes, such as UNIX tar and cpio, and many backup formats, will combine all the disk files into one big tape file.
-That tape file contains information about each disk file, followed by the file, then immediately followed by another file.
+Many tapes, such as UNIX tar and cpio, and most backup formats, will combine all the disk files into one big tape file.
 There can be thousands of disk files in one tape file.
-Such programs will commonly write blocks of some binary multiple (512 or 10,240 bytes, etc.) because that's usually faster.
+Such programs will commonly write tape blocks of some binary multiple (512 or 10,240 bytes, etc.) because that's usually faster.
 There will be a file mark (tape mark) only at the end of the big tape file.
 If you inspect the tape you will find only one file, written to blocks of the same size throughout the tape.

 This concludes the discussion about how you write to tape, but does not address what you write to tape.
 See our Technical Articles for more information.